A well-adjusted person is one who makes the same mistake twice without getting nervous.

 🌿 Books on Emotional Regulation

-Offers tools for recognizing the value of each emotion and navigating them with empathy and insight.
+- “The Language of Emotions” by Karla McLaren, M.Ed Offers tools to recognize the value of each emotion and navigate them with empathy and insight.

 🪞 Books on Self-Awareness & Acceptance

-Encourages wholehearted living by embracing vulnerability and letting go of who we should be.
+- “The Gifts of Imperfection” by Brené Brown, PhD, MSW Encourages wholehearted living by embracing vulnerability and letting go of the expectations of who we should be.

 🌱 Books on Growth Mindset & Learning